mooncowboy/btf-2020-labs/pbi/README.md

 ## Access the lab environment

-Your proctor will provide you a Training Key.
+Your Training Key is E3670A93.

 * Navigate to https://ms-handsonlabs.learnondemand.net.